 Lushoto, Tanzania: GTZ (Gesellschaft fur technische Zusammenarbeit)

 Eldad Elnekave '00 studied biology, anthropology, and philosophy.
 Eldad worked for Medical Care Development International.
 His specific assignment was with the Child Survival and Community Health Project in Cuamba, Mozambique.
 Eldad examined the work of traditional healers vs. doctors in the area, and designed and implemented a questionnaire about maternal nutrition and child health.
 His mentor was David Wong of the philosophy department.

 Cuamba, Mozambique: Medical Care Development International, Child Survival and Community Health Project

 Forsan Hussein '00 majored in economics, and designed his own concentration in Peace and Conflict Studies.
 Forsan worked with B'Tselem: The Israel Information Center for Human Rights in the Occupied Territories.
 B'Tselem analyzes and documents information on major human rights violations on the West Bank and in the Gaza Strip and raises issues for public debate.
 His field work involved interviews with victims and their families.
 His mentor was Gordon Fellman of the sociology department and the peace and conflict studies program.

-*Today Forsan is CEO of the Jerusalem International YMCA, a gathering place for people of all religions.
-The Brandeis homepage has been featuring a profile and four-minute interview with Hussein.
+From 2009 until 2014 Forsan was CEO of the Jerusalem International YMCA, a gathering place for people of all religions.
+The Brandeis homepage featured a profile and four-minute interview with Hussein.
 View it here.